openshift/microshift/docs/contributor/updateability.md

 [Integrating MicroShift with Greenboot](https://github.com/openshift/enhancements/blob/master/enhancements/microshift/microshift-greenboot.md)
 [MicroShift updateability in ostree based systems: integration with greenboot](https://github.com/openshift/enhancements/blob/master/enhancements/microshift/microshift-updateability-ostree.md#integration-with-greenboot)

-In short, it works by running health check scripts (placed in dirs: `/etc/greenboot/check/{required.d,wanted.d}/`) and, depending on result of *required* scripts, will run either "green" (healthy) or "red" (unhealthy) scripts.
+In short, on system boot, greenboot will run health check scripts (residing in `/etc/greenboot/check/{required.d,wanted.d}/`) and, depending on result of *required* scripts, will run either "green" (healthy) or "red" (unhealthy) scripts.

 Greenboot strongly integrates with grub.
-When new deployment is staged, just before the host is rebooted, greenboot sets `boot_counter` variable to specific value (default: 3).
-Then, when host boots, it is grub that decrements that variable and if it falls down to 0, boots alternate entrypoint (i.e. rollback deployment).
+When new deployment is staged, greenboot sets `boot_counter` variable to a specific value (default: 3).
+Then, when host boots, it is grub that decrements that variable.
+If `boot_counter` falls down to 0, grub will select alternate boot entry (i.e. rollback deployment).
 See [Grub](#grub-ostree) section for more information.

-MicroShift delivers health checks, red, and green scripts in `microshift-greenboot` RPM package.
+MicroShift delivers health check, red, and green scripts in `microshift-greenboot` RPM package.

 Health check script for MicroShift resides in the repository